oSoWoSo/disroot-howto/pages/04.Matrix/01.usage-basics/docs.en.md

 ![](en/riot_interface6.png)

-Here you can change behavior of notifications for your account (note that this changes will affect all devices running Riot, hopefully in the future we will be able to change notifications settings per device).
+Here you can change the behavior of notifications for your account.
+(Note that these changes will affect all devices running Riot.
+Hopefully in the future we will be able to change notifications settings per device.)

 ## Devices
-A list of devices connected to your account.
-You can view the devices ID, general information about the devices origin such as it's name, the url it connected to, operating system and browser name (if connected via the browser), it's IP and the time it last made the connection to your account.
+Here you can see a list of devices connected to your account.
+You can view the devices ID, general information about the devices origin such as their name, the url they are connected to, the name of the operating system and browser or client being used, the IP address and the time they last made the connection to your account.
 You can also delete devices you no longer use.
-If you see a suspicious device or IP you're never used it might mean your account has been compromised.
-You should  immediately logout (this will logout all devices), and change your password.
+If you see a suspicious device or IP address you're never used, it might mean your account has been compromised and you should immediately logout (this will logout all devices), and change your password.
 Not logging out will not result in the compromised device logging back in.
 Be careful not to rush to conclusions too quickly!
 Study the list to be sure before you run around all paranoid.

 ## Deactivate account
-On the bottom of your user settings you can deactivate your account.
+At the bottom of your user settings, you can deactivate your account.

 ![](en/riot_interface7.png)